Illustration of a skinny guy with bony shoulders building bigger deltoid muscles and broader shoulders.

 The best thing for improving posture is also the hardest.
 Doing drills and stretches is easy, but it doesn’t always work very well.
 A more effective approach is to strengthen your entire body, including your postural muscles.
 Think of exercises like deadlifts, goblet/front squats, push-ups, planks, rows, and chin-ups.

 The good news is that all of those muscles will help you build broader shoulders.
-Goblet squats, for example, are fantastic for bulking up your serratus muscles, improving your shoulder health while also pushing them out wider.
+Goblet squats, for example, are fantastic for bulking up your serratus muscles and improving your shoulder health while also pushing them out wider.

 What If You Can’t Press Overhead?

-If you have poor shoulder posture, it can limit your shoulder mobility.
+Poor shoulder posture can limit your shoulder mobility.
 Many beginners struggle to press weights overhead, preventing them from doing the overhead press properly.
 Use this exercise progression instead:

 • Start with push-ups to bulk up your shoulders while strengthening your serratus anterior, allowing for better movement in your shoulder joint.